bloom-works/organ-donation-reform/4_technology.md

 *   Allow third-party innovators to create more effective software that meets the needs of OPOs.
 *   Require UNOS to create robust application programming interfaces (APIs) that are accessible to a larger group of users.
 *   Instruct OPTN, who owns the data that UNOS has control over, to require UNOS to share data access with third-party innovators who are bringing solutions to the organ transplant ecosystem via the private sector.
-*   UNOS shall be instructed to provide said data at no cost to the qualified third party innovators as this data has been collected, maintained, and paid for under the current contract with OPTN (US Government).
+*   UNOS shall be instructed to provide said data at no cost to the qualified third party innovators as this data has been collected, maintained, and paid for under the current contract with OPTN (U.S. Government).

 ---